 Community Development & Mental Health

 After graduation, in 2011, I worked in community development in the North End, where I have lived for most of the past 20 years, and got a clear sense of the links between individuals, communities and broader social and political issues.
 Soon afterwards, I started working in crisis services and community mental health in the Interlake and NorthEastman region.
-Later, I took a casual position as a mental health clinician at the Crisis Response Centre in the Health Sciences Centre complex, where I still work.
+Later, I took a casual position as a mental health clinician at the Crisis Response Centre in the Health Sciences Centre complex, where I worked until February 2019.

 MSW program & ‘White’ Social Workers

 I started the Masters of Social Work Program at the University of Manitoba in 2014 and completed my coursework in 2015.
-I’ve now completed my thesis which is about racial identity awareness among ‘white’ social workers, and will graduate in Spring 2018.
+I’ve now completed my thesis which is about racial identity awareness among ‘white’ social workers, and graduated in 2018.

 Private Practice with Individuals and Couples